taskmonk/react-large-datalist/README.md

 # React large data list
  React drop down for large data items.

+# Why this component?
+ * This is designed for the purpose of handling large number of dropdown items.
+ * Most of the popular React dropdown libraries slow down massively when the dataset has more than 1000 items.
+This component can handle any large data set without any significant slowness.

 ----
 ## Props